 Daniel Boamah is an Assistant Professor of Social Work at Western Kentucky University and an Associate for the LifeSkills Center for Child Welfare Education and Research.
 He earned his Bachelor’s degree in Economics and Geography from Kwame Nkrumah University of Science and Technology in Ghana, and Master of Arts in Economics from University of Waterloo, Canada.
 Subsequently, Daniel earned Master of Science and Ph.D. in Social Work from the University of Louisville, USA.
 Dr. Boamah has since 2005 worked with youth and families in both residential and community-based settings in direct support, administration and clinical.
 He enjoys working with youth and families of marginalized population groups and passionate about bringing community partners and resources together to address systemic challenges.

-Julie Jones, MSW, serves as the Child Welfare Coordinator for the Department.
-Growing up in the Nashville, Tennessee area, she earned her Bachelor of Arts in Psychology and Master of Social Worker at Western Kentucky University.
+Julie Jones, MSW, serves as the Manager for the LifeSkills Center for Child Welfare Education and Research.
+Growing up in the Nashville, Tennessee area, she earned her Bachelor of Arts in Psychology and Master of Social Work degrees at Western Kentucky University.
 Mrs. Jones is a former child welfare worker for the state of Kentucky and is proud to support and advocate for child welfare staff.
 She served as foster care specialist during the last few years with the state.

 Find us on Social Media | @WKUChildWelfare